arc80/plywood/base/docs/QuickStart/BuildDocs.md

     1 compatible provider is available:
         libsass.prebuilt (not installed)

 This command created a new [build folder](KeyConcepts#build-folders) `WebCooker` and added the [root target](KeyConcepts#targets) `WebCooker` to that folder.
-However, it fails after that because we haven't told PlyTool where to get [LibSass](https://sass-lang.com/libsass).
+However, it fails after that because we haven't told Crowbar where to get [LibSass](https://sass-lang.com/libsass).

-To solve this problem, run the `plytool extern select --install` command using the name of the [provider](KeyConcepts#extern-providers) suggested in the previous output.
+To solve this problem, run the `crowbar extern select --install` command using the name of the [provider](KeyConcepts#extern-providers) suggested in the previous output.
 On Windows, it will be `libsass.prebuilt`; on Debian/Ubuntu Linux, it will be `libsass.apt`; and on macOS, where [MacPorts](https://www.macports.org/) is currently needed, it'll be `libsass.macports`.
 New providers can be added in the future to support additional package managers or installation methods.

-    $ plytool extern select --install libsass.prebuilt
+    $ crowbar extern select --install libsass.prebuilt

-<% note In the future, PlyTool will have a mechanism to automatically select and install appropriate extern providers for your system, so the above step will be performed automatically. %>
+<% note In the future, Crowbar will have a mechanism to automatically select and install appropriate extern providers for your system, so the above step will be performed automatically. %>

-Now run `plytool run --auto WebCooker` again.
+Now run `crowbar run --auto WebCooker` again.
 It will re-use the existing build folder, and this time it should successfully generate, build and run the WebCooker:

-    $ plytool run --auto WebCooker
+    $ crowbar run --auto WebCooker
     Generating build system for 'WebCooker'...
     Successfully generated build system in folder 'WebCooker'.
     Building Debug configuration of 'WebCooker'...